The Australian Property Market Moves in Cycles

 Melbourne apartments currently offer:

-• Strong rental yields (often 6–7%)
+• Strong rental yields (often 6–7%) on the secondary market

 • Prices below replacement cost